nginxinc/nginx-basics-workshops/Plus/labs/lab4/readme.md

 - See `Lab0` for instructions on setting up your system for this Workshop
 - Familiarity with basic Linux commands and commandline tools
 - Familiarity with basic Docker concepts and commands
-- Familiarity with basic HTTP protocol
+- Proficient with the HTTP protocol

 ## Build the Workshop Environment with Docker Compose

 For this lab you will run 4 Docker containers.
-The first one will be used as an NGINX-Plus reverse proxy, and other 3 will be used for upstream backend web servers.
+The first one will be used as an NGINX-Plus reverse proxy and load balancer, and other 3 will be used for backend web servers.

 ![Lab4 diagram](media/lab4_plus-diagram.png)